Area School Teachers' Collective Agreement

 • 3.15 Associate Teacher Allowance

-• 3.15.1 A teacher who has been assigned by the principal to assist in the practical training of students from a college of education, or a teacher training provider approved and accredited under the provisions of the Education Act 1989(external link), or a teacher undertaking a full-time course of specialised training, shall be paid an allowance for each hour of student contact up to a maximum of sixteen (16) hours contact with any one student in any week at a minimum rate of $3.20 per student to a maximum rate consistent with arrangements made between the provider and the board of trustees.
+• 3.15.1 A teacher who has been assigned by the principal to assist in the practical training of students from a college of education, or a teacher training provider approved and accredited under the provisions of the Education and Training Act 2020, or a teacher undertaking a full-time course of specialised training, shall be paid an allowance for each hour of student contact up to a maximum of sixteen (16) hours contact with any one student in any week at a minimum rate of $3.20 per student to a maximum rate consistent with arrangements made between the provider and the school board.

 • 3.16 Tutor Teacher Allowance